Girl Eats Placenta

 Next, the pieces of my friend’s placenta got dehydrated until they turned out looking like bacon strips.
 Little baby bacon strips.

-Then Stacey blended the pieces into a encapsulate-able powder.
+Then Stacey blended the pieces into a capsule-able powder.

 It didn’t take long before 125 capsules of postpartum magic were produced right before my eyes.
 So, naturally, I rocketed one into my mouth as soon as I got the chance.